iani/SC/README.txt

 This is branch 'iani'
 It contains the current working files of Iannis Zannos

-Trying to remove Lilt here ...
+For Lilt, checkout Lilt branch

 IZ 100516